woodenbell/TyPy/README.md

 #### value: [dict_type, key_type, value_type]
 ##### Works for  (since 1.1)
-The third element was introduced in @v1.1 to separate the key type and value type.
+The third element was introduced in [version 1.1](https://github.com/WoodenBell/TyPy/releases/tag/v1.1) to separate the key type and value type.
 Both types were indicated by the second value before
 the update.